arrowtype/basic-python-test/README.md

 ## Steps tried to fix the isssue

-- I’ve removed and remade the venv, then reinstalled the dependency
+- I’ve removed and remade the venv, then reinstalled the dependency.
+- I’ve restarted my computer.
-- I’ve installed the latest stable Python, 3.12, from python.org
+- I’ve installed the latest stable Python, 3.12, from python.org.
-- I repeated this test, with the same result
+- I repeated this test after each step, with the same result.

 ## Potentially relevant notes